IanZC0der/multi_threading/README.md

 **How to flip the bits**

 All the bits can be initialized to 1 and we need to flip the composite bits to 0 to seive out the composites.
 In the Sieve of Eratosthenes algorithm, the composites are marked by finding out the multiples of the primes from 2 through `sqrt(N)`.
 In our algorithm, we don't care about even numbers as they are, for sure, composites.
 In the implementation, we can set up a mask to flip the even bits to 0 (except 2) in the initialization step.

+Thus, we can just use a counter that traverses thourgh all the odd numbers between 2 and the 10240.
+Each time when a prime number is found, we can just go ahead and flip the bits that represent its multiples.
+For example, we know 3 is a prime number.
+Then we flip the bit for 9 (not 6 because 6 is an even number and therefore has been excluded).

 **Multithreading**

+This is a very good example where multlethreading can be applied.
+We have use many threads and have each thread flip the bits for the multiples of different prime numbers.
+For example, if we have two threads, we can use one thread to flip the bits for the multiples of 3 and the other to flip the bits for the multiples of 5.